Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 Drain Plug Won’t Open

-Apply a warm, damp cloth to the drain plug area for 2-3 minutes to soften any mineral deposits, then try again.
-If still stuck, gently tap the plug with a rubber mallet.
-Never force it with metal tools, as this can damage the Newair AI-215 SS.
+If the drain plug is stuck, apply a warm, damp cloth to the area for 2-3 minutes to soften any mineral deposits, then try again.
+If it remains stuck, gently tap the plug with a rubber mallet.
+Avoid using metal tools, as they can damage your Newair AI-215 SS.

 Ice Production Doesn’t Improve After Cleaning

-If your Newair AI-215 SS still produces ice slowly after cleaning, the filter may be clogged.
-Alternatively, you may need a second descaling cycle if hard water buildup is severe.
-Repeat the entire cleaning procedure.
+If your Newair AI-215 SS continues to produce ice slowly after cleaning, the filter may be clogged.
+Alternatively, you might need to run a second descaling cycle if mineral buildup is particularly severe.
+In this case, repeat the entire cleaning procedure.

 Cleaning Solution Smell Persists

-Run additional rinse cycles until the odor completely disappears.
-A second cleaning cycle with fresh cleaner followed by three rinse cycles may be necessary for heavily scaled Newair AI-215 SS units.
+Run additional rinse cycles until the odor is completely gone.
+A second cleaning cycle with fresh cleaner followed by three rinse cycles might be necessary for heavily scaled units.

 Ice Still Looks Cloudy After Cleaning

-Cloudiness in the ice from your Newair AI-215 SS indicates dissolved minerals.
-Cloudy ice is safe but indicates your water may be very hard.
-Consider using filtered or distilled water in the Newair AI-215 SS, and increase descaling frequency to monthly.
+Cloudy ice indicates dissolved minerals.
+While it’s safe to consume, it suggests that your water is very hard.
+Consider using filtered or distilled water in your Newair AI-215 SS, and increase your descaling frequency to monthly.

 ⚠️ Safety Warnings

 Electrical Safety: Always unplug your Newair AI-215 SS before opening access panels or working on internal components.
-The compressor and electrical components pose shock hazards even when the unit is off.
-Allow 5-10 minutes after unplugging before touching internal parts to ensure all electrical charge has dissipated.
+The compressor and electrical components can pose shock hazards, even when the unit is off.
+Allow 5-10 minutes after unplugging before touching any internal parts to ensure all electrical charge has dissipated.

 Chemical Safety: Ice machine cleaners are food-safe but can irritate skin and eyes.
 Wear rubber gloves and ensure good ventilation while handling cleaning solutions.
 If cleaning solution contacts your eyes, rinse immediately with water for 15 minutes and seek medical attention.
 Never ingest cleaning solution under any circumstances.

-Hot Water Hazard: After running a cleaning cycle, internal components of your Newair AI-215 SS may be hot.
-Allow adequate cooling time before manually cleaning evaporator fingers or other components.
-Use a thermometer if uncertain; wait until internal surfaces cool below 120°F before touching.
+Hot Water Hazard: Internal components may be hot after a cleaning cycle.
+Allow for adequate cooling time before manually cleaning evaporator fingers or other components.
+If you’re uncertain, use a thermometer; wait until internal surfaces cool below 120°F before touching.

 Water Leak Prevention: Ensure the drain plug is fully secure before refilling the Newair AI-215 SS.
 Test by holding a cloth beneath the drain plug for 30 seconds after tightening—no dripping should occur.
 A leaking drain plug can damage your countertop or floor.